Universal basic income: Bolsa Família

 Bolsa Família is a large social welfare program in Brazil that provides money to many low-income families in the country.
 The system is related to basic income, but has more conditions, like asking the recipients to keep their children in school until graduation.
 As of March 2020, the program covers 13.8 million families, and pays an average of $34 per month, in a country where the minimum wage is $190 per month.

+Eastern Band of Cherokee Indians

+The Eastern Band of Cherokee Indians (ECBI) opened Harrah's Cherokee Casino in 1997 and it has generated jobs and revenue for the tribe, providing money that the EBCI applies to its people's education, welfare and culture.
+Each member of the tribe is paid an annual income that started at $500 and has increased to $10,000 as of 2015.